 But before we continue, take a look at these articles related to baseball bats:

 As I’ve earlier said, a baseball bat is a must for every baseball player.
-But with the presence of thousand types in the market, finding the one that suits your preference and skills can be daunting.
+But with the presence of thousands of types in the market, finding the one that suits your preference and skills can be daunting.

 It would be best to look at a few things before choosing a baseball bat; these things include the size, shape, price, age, league, and others.
 Let’s take a look at these factors and why you should consider them when buying a baseball bat.